Liga Ascenso

-The Segunda División de Nicaragua is the second tier of Nicaraguan football.
+The Liga de Ascenso de Nicaragua is the second tier of Nicaraguan football.
 It is organized by the FENIFUT.

 Format

 Torneo de Apertura (Opening tournament) and Torneo de Clausura (Closure Tournament).
 The Apertura champion each year will play the champion of the respective Clausura tournament, in order to determine who will ascend to the Primera Division, or if occasion arises, the team that manages to win two tournaments in a year, amount direct without having to play a game round. while the loser or the team with the best position on the table will face the 9th placed team in the primera division in a playoff to determine who will be promoted.